gntagkas/Bike-Share_Company_Data_Analysis/README.md

 ### 1. Business Task

-The company Cyclistic aims to increase the amount of its annual memberships, as Cyclistic members are more profitable compared to casual riders.
-Our main task is to design marketing strategies that will encourage casual riders to convert into Cyclist members.
-In order to achieve this, the team needs to understand from our analysis how casual riders use bicycles compared to Cyclist members or otherwise how casual riders differ from Cyclistic members.
+The company Cyclistic aims to increase the amount of its annual memberships, as annual Members are more profitable compared to casual riders.
+Our main task is to design marketing strategies that will encourage casual riders to convert into annual members.
+In order to achieve this, the team needs to understand from our analysis how casual riders use bicycles compared to annual members or otherwise how casual riders differ from annual members.

 ---